taoyuan/one-local-storage/README.md

 token after login).
 This library creates an unique interface that can be used to interact with the localStorage regardless that that your app is running in a browser or with react-native.
-Moreover, thanks to typescript augmentation, one-local-storage expose an augmentable interface to allow you to define the keys of your local storage so it will be much easier to remember the keys used to read and write data

 <!-- GETTING STARTED -->